bshaw89/liuva/src/site/notes/For Players/Factions/The Argaith.md

 A [[For Players/Factions/Factions\|faction]] of native wanders and great hunters residing in the wild Argaith forests.
 It's said they were blessed by the [[For Players/Powers That Be/The Patrons\|Patrons]] after rejecting the [[For Players/Factions/The Trine Temple\|Trine]].
 They are seldom seen outside the Argaith.

 >[!info] Note
->These descriptions reflect the general opinions of Fenigasti, otherwise known as Fen Folk.
+>These descriptions reflect the general opinions of Fenigasti, otherwise known as Fen Folk, and what they want from the Argaith.

 ## *Fen Folk on the Argaith*